Zilvaro/my-digitalz/README.md

 ---

-One bug was observed in the MyTask page with incorect block alignement.
+One bug was observed in the MyTask page with incorect block alignment (the bottom div-block was hidden beneath the top one).
 It was fixed by using Chrome Developer tool and removing position:absolute :

 ![MyTask-bug-display](./readme-assets/my-tasks-testbug.JPG)
 ![MyTask-fixed-display](./readme-assets/my-tasks-fixed.JPG)